gamesbook/pyprototypr/docs/python_commands.rst

 -  the *range* part limits how many times the loop will happen by using a start and end value inside a pair of brackets (the 1 and 4 respectively);
--  *count* stores how many times the loop has happened so far (for the very first time the value of count will be set to the start value of 1).
+-  *number* stores how many times the loop has happened so far (for the very first time the value of number will be set to the start value of 1).

 The first line ends with ``:`` to show that it is expected that more lines will follow that describe what must happen each time the program goes through